 Anytime, but probably the best time to visit Sardinia is between April and November.

-Sardinia enjoys around 300 days of sunshine a year, with a marine climate that is hot and dry during the summer months of July to September, averaging 29°C (84°F), and mild in the winter months.
+Sardinia enjoys around 300 days of sunshine a year, with a Mediterranean marine climate that is hot and dry during the summer months from July to September, averaging 29°C (84°F).

 For more climate info: Sardinia Weather Guide…